What is a Full Stack Web Developer Salary in the U.S.?

 San Francisco Average: $67,953

 San Francisco is a top destination for tech workers due to its excellent climate, high salaries, and fantastic scenery.
 The city is also part of Silicon Valley, which is why giant companies such as Google call the area home.
 Full Stack developers can make a killing in this region.
 Their average starting salary is $67,953, which can quickly balloon past six figures with certain companies.
-Some even earn much more than the average for all full stack developers in the city: over $119,499 per year!
+Some even earn much more than the average for full stack developers in the city: over $119,499 per year!

 Austin Average: $56,292